Hadhramaut: Music and dance

 Hadhrami Music is one of the five main Yemeni musical genres or "colours" (alwan).
-It is native to the Hadhramaut region and regarded as one of the most prominent forms of Arabic music.
-Its unique maqamat are widely employed by composers and musicians throughout the Arabian Peninsula.
-It compasses vocal performances in the Hadhrami Arabic dialect and features melodic phrases and a characteristic humming-style known as the Dan.
+It comprises vocal performances in the Hadhrami Arabic dialect and features melodic phrases and a characteristic humming-style known as the Dan.
 Hadhramaut's strategic location along the ancient incense road has shaped a unique musical tradition.
 Indian and African musical elements have intermingled with indigenous forms over time.
 Besides, It has been deeply influenced by Sufism.